 The course intends to inform student-teachers that how curriculum - making plays a critical role in a heterogeneous and plural society like Indian.
-However, without a clear vision and uniformly imposed processes, meanings and values.
+However, without a clear vision and understanding of curricular aims.
+Schools tend to become rigid in their curricular practices, and uniformly imposed processes, meanings and values.
 This negates the ideals that they are expected to actualize.
 Therefore, the course aims at enthusing student - teachers to infuse dynamism in interpreting and transacting curriculum in the school, so that it becomes culturally sensitive in selection of knowledge, symbols and values, and the schools, so that it becomes culturally sensitive in selection in of knowledge, symbols and values and child-friendly in pedagogy, student teachers understand the evolving meanings of curriculum when seen as a dynamic process.
 Within this broad field, conceptual linkages (and distinctions) between educational aims, curriculum framework, curriculum development, syllabus, teaching - learning materials, pedagogy as well as evaluation processes are recognized.
 The role of school organization school organization and culture as well as of the teacher, in operationalizing and developing a contextually responsive 'curriculum' and 'critical pedagogy' are explored.
 The scope for teachers to make curricular decisions, based on field realists is highlighted